yuri-val/symmetric-dashboard/README.md

 - Node.js Express server that connects to the SymmetricDS meta database
 - RESTful API endpoints for retrieving node and batch information
 - Structured with controllers, services, and repositories for clean separation of concerns
+- Optimized database queries with advanced error handling and query logging
+- Modular service design for different data processing tasks

 ### Frontend (Client)

-- React application built with Vite
+- React application built with Vite for fast development and optimized production builds
 - Material UI for consistent, responsive design
-- React Router for navigation
+- React Router for seamless client-side navigation
-- Recharts for data visualization
+- Recharts for interactive data visualization
-- Axios for API communication
+- Axios for API communication with request/response interceptors
+- Framer Motion for smooth animations and transitions
+- React Error Boundary for graceful error handling
+- TanStack React Query for efficient data fetching, caching, and state management

 ## System Requirements